webstack/webstack-django-sorting/README.md

        ]
     ```

-The project provides examples of integration with Django and Jinja2 templates.

-## For Django templates

-1. Check the request context processor is loaded in `TEMPLATES` options:
+2. Check the request context processor is loaded in `TEMPLATES` options:

     ```python
        TEMPLATES = [